 About Mark Christopher

-Mark has been a longtime Seattle Radio connection for all communities in Puget Sound.
+Mark is native Seattle and a longtime Northwest & Seattle Radio connection.
+Colfax, Spokane, Shelton are among some of his radio roadway.
 From his connections to Seafair, Seattle tourism (Ride The Ducks Captain), and Northwest Musicians (he mastered efforts to put The Ventures in The Rock And Roll Hall Of Fame).
-He is also Host of KCTS9 COOKS (PBS) and seen during major Pledge Drive campaigns.
+He is Host of KCTS9 COOKS (PBS) and seen during major Pledge Drive campaigns.
 Only three things will get him outta bed before sunrise…Fishing, Skiing and being on radio giving you reasons to smile!